History of podcasting: Video podcasting

 A video podcast or vodcast is a podcast that contains video content.
 Web television series are often distributed as video podcasts.
 Dead End Days, a serialized dark comedy about zombies released from October 31, 2003, through 2004, is commonly believed to be the first video podcast.
+Diggnation was one of the most successful early video podcasts, running for 7 years before going on hiatus.
 Never Not Funny was a pioneer in providing video content in the form of a podcast.
 Joe Rogan Experience has great examples of a litany of video podcasts, with many of them now being hosted on YouTube rather than as part of a feed (which was much more common when video podcasting was a brand-new medium).
 The key difference between a vlog and a video podcast is the length.
 While a vlog could technically be a video podcast, long-form conversational-style videos are generally considered to be a video podcast.